-Bohan Phoenix is a massive representation for what the future of music can hold.
+Bohan Phoenix represents what the future of music can hold.
 The NY-based artist raps in two different languages and has been gaining the attention of both Eastern and Western cultures.
-With his hands dipped into both China and NY, he is becoming unstoppable and tapping into underground culture in a way that's been unseen before.
-It's a proud moment in Asian American culture to see things change, and Bohan is an example of someone at the forefront of Asians in entertainment and the changing shift in stereotype of the race.
+With his hands dipped into both China and the US, he is becoming unstoppable and tapping into underground culture in a way that's hasn't been seen much in the past.
+It's a proud moment in Asian American culture to see things change, and Bohan is an example of someone at the forefront of Asians in entertainment with shifting stereotypes of the race.

 With his latest EP Jala, out now via Bandcamp, we sat down with him to learn more about what Jala is exactly, his hometown Chengdu, Higher Brothers, and more.

 Hey Bohan, thank you for taking the time to talk to us!
 Your Jala EP just came out.
 How are you-feeling post-release?
 And for those that don't exactly understand what Jala is, what is it and why did you name your EP this?

 It always feels rewarding to put something new out, feed it to the world and see its impact on people.
 I’ve been working on JALA EP for a while now, and I’m just excited that it's out because I consider it one of my most conceptually oriented projects.

 JALA (or its accurate spelling of pinyin JIA LA) means “add spice” or more commonly just mean “extra spicy.”
 My home is Chengdu, the spice capital of China, and everything about Chengdu is JALA, the food, the people, the atmosphere bubbling like the hot pots you see everywhere.
 JALA is an attitude -- you go after things you are hungry for in spicy and flamboyant ways while always keeping it tasteful.